secretgraph/secretgraph/README.md

 This API contains only basic information and no informations like ids.
 It is a fallback API in case a cluster is not allowed to be read by tokens.
 The contents are limited to PublicKey types

+## Action updates

+-   via json variant of "delete" actions can be deleted
+-   actions are identified either by their hash or id

+## JS updating config

+-   updateConfig doesn't persist state in browser, use saveConfig for this

 # FAQ